 "If things continue the way they are, then, of course, entirely predictable that this share will continue to decline.
 If suddenly there will be any exceptional circumstances in which it turns out that the death penalty in Russia is necessary, it is possible that public opinion will change vector ", - warned sociologist.

 Version Three: growing legal consciousness

-"As practice shows, the information in the press about the brutal, cynical murder is not decreasing," - said human rights activist.
-Changes in public opinion, he says no "softening of manners", and the gradual expansion of a rational legal awareness.
-"The debate around this issue lasts for a long time.
-There were many comments experts, human rights activists, who have shown that punishment is not the solution.
-Furthermore, there may be abuse, given the opacity of law enforcement and the judicial system ", - he told the newspaper VIEW Brod.
-He was confident that the mood in the society and affects the position of senior officials, who spoke on a moratorium on the death penalty.
+"Practice shows that information in the press about brutal, cynical murders does not diminish," the human rights activist said.
+He explains the change in public opinion not by "softening morals", but by a gradual expansion of rational legal consciousness.
+"The discussion around this issue has been going on for a long time.
+There have been many reviews of experts, human rights defenders who proved that execution is not a solution to the problem.
+In addition, there may be abuses, given the lack of transparency in the law enforcement and judicial system, "Brod told VZGLYAD.
+He is sure that the mood of the society is influenced by the position of high-ranking officials who spoke on the moratorium on the death penalty.

 Twenty years without shooting

 In August it turned 20 years since the last execution of the death penalty in Russia.
 This was the second time in the history of the Russian state.
 The first time such a long time the country did without executions in the reign of Elizabeth - from November to December 1741 1761 years (old style).
 Thus, the Empress has already broken the record.

 Vsevolod Chaplin also said that in Russia, unlike the West, there were no religious wars, although cases of prolonged non-use penalty is also not much.
 "Its legitimacy is not contested, and even confirmed including theological authorities" - recalled Fr.
 As a historical example, he recalled the actions of Apostolic Holy Prince Vladimir, who first abolished the penalty, "but then brought it back under the influence of Christian bishops."